LAGkitty/key_automation-KEY-ACTIVATION-TOOL-/README.md

 2. Configure your settings in the tabbed interface:
    - Character Settings: choose which characters to generate
    - Formatting: set up dashes and spaces
+   • Advanced: enable Advanced mode to use Pattern and Per-gap entries
    - Deletion: configure auto-deletion and timing
    - Timing: adjust per-key delay, typing speed, pause between cycles, and post-Enter delay
    - Controls: set activation mode and key binding